adamrdrew/fenestron-template/README.md

 Here's what you will have after installing and getting set up:
 * A standard Vue CLI project
 * Electron building and bootstrapping thanks to electron-builder and vue electron builder
-* Fenestron UI, our front end framework for Windows 10 apps on Electron and Vue
+* [Fenestron UI](https://github.com/adamrdrew/fenestron-ui), a front end framework for Windows 10 apps on Electron and Vue
 * Pug for nicer templates
 * Vue Dev Tools
 * Electron pre-configured for sane defaults and better Windows 10 integration